-For every four shares of common stock of ParentCo held of record by you as of the close of business on March 19, 2020, which is the record date for the distribution, you will receive one share of Arconic Corporation common stock.
+For every share of common stock of ParentCo held of record by you as of the close of business on [], 2020, which is the record date for the distribution, you will receive [] shares of Arconic Corporation common stock.
 You will receive cash in lieu of any fractional shares of Arconic Corporation common stock that you would have received after application of the above ratio.
 As discussed under "The Separation and Distribution - Trading Between the Record Date and the Distribution Date," if you sell your shares of ParentCo common stock in the "regular-way" market after the record date up to, and including through, the distribution date, you also will be selling your right to receive shares of Arconic Corporation common stock in connection with the distribution.
-We expect the shares of Arconic Corporation common stock to be distributed by ParentCo to you at 12:01 a.m., Eastern Time, on April 1, 2020.
+We expect the shares of Arconic Corporation common stock to be distributed by ParentCo to you at [], Eastern Time, on [], 2020.
 We refer to the date of the distribution of the Arconic Corporation common stock as the "distribution date."